soklet/soklet/README.md

 Minimalist infrastructure for Java webapps and microservices.

-It's under active development and will be available for production use soon.
+**Note:** Soklet is under active development and will be ready for production use soon.

 #### Design Goals